 about tara (becky)

-Tara (becky) Eschenroeder— a 500 hour E-RYT, 200 hour E-RYT, RCYT, YACEP, CERTIFIED COACH AND MENTOR —is an accomplished Yogi who was voted as one of the top three yoga instructors by Richmond Magazine in 2015
+Tara (becky) Eschenroeder— a 500 hour E-RYT, 200 hour E-RYT, RCYT, YACEP, CERTIFIED COACH AND MENTOR, and self-published author —is an accomplished Yogi who was voted as one of the top three yoga instructors by Richmond Magazine in 2015

 With some teachers, the lessons are planned.
 They are practiced.
 They are rehearsed.
 And they are perfected to a tee.
 But Tara Eschenroeder offers a different experience.
 Teaching was Tara’s dharma long before she realized it.
 She grew up with a bow and arrow in her hands, learning to pull back with just enough aim and control to send her arrow into the abyss, knowing and trusting it would hit its intended mark.
 And so she enters each class, each workshop, each lesson..
 Having prepared her body and mind to become that bow - that vessel - that let’s her lesson go..
 Weaving its way into the provided space and landing wherever it is intended.

 Tara felt that call in 2007 when she first felt the spark of a tiny flame.
 And instead of approaching that flame fearing the heat, she chose to approach it with love, stoking the fire that was burning within for her passion of yoga.
 By the end of 2009, she received her 200 hour RYT under Arlene Bjork and Grace Yoga Training Systems.
 She continued to follow what she knew and trusted her path to be, and she obtained her 500 hour RYT through Om On Yoga under the guidance and wisdom of Jennifer Elliott.